OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * 27002 has no control for this
   * See [OpenCRE](https://www.opencre.org/cre/630-573)

-* MODELACCESSCONTROL.
+* MODELACCESSCONTROL (runtime appsec).
 Securely limit allowing access to use the model to authorized users.

   Purpose: prevent attackers that are not authorized to perform attacks through  use.